PiCode9560/Godot-Editor-Settings-Description/README.md

 This is made for an extension of your plugin, so add this to your plugin folder, and the description will be displayed as long as the plugin is in the project.

+> Tested on godot 4.1 and above.

 <img width="1202" height="739" alt="image" src="https://github.com/user-attachments/assets/b7fd1666-1c38-4822-9a49-a511c6753206" />

+# Performace
+This meant to be as lightweight as possible in term of storage and also cpu and memory usage.
+So the code is not running every frame.

 # Installing
 - Download the script and uid file.